West Athens, California

-West Athens is a census-designated place (CDP) in Los Angeles County, California.
+West Athens is a census-designated place (CDP) in Los Angeles County, California, United States.
 The population was 9,393 at the 2020 census.
 It is an unincorporated community within the 2nd Supervisorial District of Los Angeles County.
 West Athens is served by the Los Angeles County Sheriff's Department, operating out of the South Los Angeles Station.
 The approximate boundaries for West Athens are: 87th Street to the north, Vermont Avenue to the east, El Segundo Boulevard to the south, and approximately Western Avenue to Van Ness Avenue to the west.
 West Athens is predominantly residential, with commercial uses along its main corridors.
 Los Angeles Southwest Community College lies within the West Athens neighborhood and city limits.

 Geography

 West Athens is located at 33°55′21″N 118°18′4″W (33.922414, -118.301156).

 According to the United States Census Bureau, the CDP has a total area of 1.3 sqmi, all land.
+It borders Gardena to the south, Hawthorne to the west, Inglewood to the northwest, Westmont to the north, and the city of Los Angeles to the east.

 Demographics

+West Athens first appeared as an unincorporated place in the 1970 U.S. census, and as a census designated place in the 1980 United States census.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Per the 2020 Census, the population was 9,393.
+West Athens lost its Black majority status in the 2020 U.S. census leaving only two communities in the entire state delineated by the U.S. Census Bureau that have Black majority populations.